Watch: Poetry of Form - Suruga Bamboo Basketry

 Why is Suruga Bamboo Basketry Unique?

 What sets Suruga Bamboo Basketry style apart from much of Japan's other basketry has a lot to do with the bamboo strips themselves.
 Unlike many other Japanese basketry styles which use flat strips, Suruga Basketry is hailed for its weaves of exceptionally thin, rounded strips of madake and moso-chiku bamboo that grows abundantly in the region.
 These bamboo varieties are very suitable for crafts: easy to split, very flexible and tough.
 It is these qualities as well, that allow the craftsperson to create the timeless open-weave, airy and contemporary style.
 Though a seemingly simple form, the process takes considerable time, effort and requires skill and mature craftmanship.
 The thin strands must be preciously cut and shaved multiple times as this will effect the final aesthetic beauty, the curves, the overall balance of the basket or vase.
-Read on to learn more about this process and/or watch the following video.

 The Making of Suruga Basketry Art